linode/docs/docs/guides/networking/vpn/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/index.md

 modified: 2018-07-10
 modified_by:
   name: Linode
-title: Create a SOCKS5 Proxy Server with Shadowsocks on Ubuntu and CentOS 7
+title: Creating a SOCKS5 Proxy Server with Shadowsocks
 h1_title: Creating a SOCKSS Proxy Server with Shadowsocks on Ubuntu and CentOS 7
 contributor:
   name: Andrew Lescher